SQY2021/Estimation_IEEE-TIE/README.md

 Intelligent methods can effectively mine the rule of data without considering the complex mapping relationship between DAB models and estimated parameters, thus expected to become the mainstream parameter estimation method.
 This paper proposes a light, flexible, and yet reliable multiparametric estimation algorithm for isolated DAB converters.
 This approach combines the back-propagation neural network (BPNN)  and the steady-state average model (AVM) to predict simultaneously the circuit and control parameters of a DAB converter.
 As a salient role of AI, BPNN possesses tremendous advantages due to its good performance in nonlinear regression, prediction, classification, and data structure exploration.
 The genetic algorithm (GA) further optimizes BPNN.
 The GA-BP-based model was trained and testified by the data from the mathematical model of DAB converter steady-state AVM, so it did not increase any computational.
 Furthermore, this parameter estimation method reduces the need to build experimental platforms and synchronize measurements.
 It should be emphasized that DAB modeling takes into account circuit nonidealities, including dead time in the bridges, magnetizing inductance, equivalent series resistances (ESR), making the model more accurate.

+Illustrative results demonstrate that the combined BPNN+GA+AVM model outperforms other existing proposals and is capable of achieving accurate results for both the estimation and prediction of parasitic and control parameters.

 ## Requirements
 - MATLAB == 2021b
 - PLECS == 4.5.6